university-lessons/pdm-lesson-17-alert-modal-context/Readme.md

-# Expo Alert & Modal Example
+# Expo Alert & Modal Example with Context API

-This project holds two screens with Alert and Modal examples. you can switch them directly on `App.js`, junt uncomment the component you want to return:
+This project contains two screens with Alert and Modal examples. you can switch them directly on `App.js`, just uncomment the component you want to return:

 ```js
 // return <Home />;